Giuseppe Pezzella: Palermo

 Pezzella is a youth product from Palermo.
 He made his Serie A debut with the senior side on 6 December 2015 against Atalanta, replacing Mato Jajalo after 65 minutes of a 3–0 away defeat.

 Udinese

 On 30 June 2017, Pezzella joined Udinese on a five-year contract.

 Loan to Genoa

 On 21 January 2019, Pezzella joined to Genoa on loan with an option to buy until 30 June 2019.

 Parma

 On 27 August 2019, Pezzella signed to Parma a five-year contract, but he was on loan until the end of 2019–20 season, with an obligation to buy.

 Loan to Atalanta

 On 27 July 2021, Pezzella moved to Atalanta on a season-long loan with option to buy, which would have become an obligation to buy if certain conditions were met.

 Loan to Lecce

 On 26 August 2022, Pezzella was loaned by Lecce, with an option to buy.

+Empoli

+On 31 July 2023, Serie A side Empoli announced the free signing of Pezzella on a three-year contract, with an option for a further year.

+Cremonese

+On 25 July 2025, Pezzella joined newly Serie A promoted club Cremonese, permanently for an estimated €2 million fee.